MariaBarros/kokoro-dai-mongo-atlas-connect/README.md

-# kokoro-dai-mongo-atlas-connect
+# Mongo Atlas Connect
-Command line interface to manage collections created in Mongo Atlas
+This is a Node Command line interface to manage collections created in Mongo Atlas